rekalogika/rekalogika.dev/docs/file/06-derivation.md

 :::caution

-Because each derivation step requires a roundtrip to the storage backend, it is not recommended to nest derivations too deep.
+Because each derivation step requires a round trip to the storage backend, it is not recommended to nest derivations too deep.

 :::

-## Filter Pattern
+## Pipes & Filters Pattern

 Derivation can be used as the building block of filters.
 A filter is a service that perform opportunistic creation and caching of a derived file from a source